Girls@Play

-Girls@Play were a British five-piece girl group, consisting of Vicky Dowdall, Lisa-Jay White, Rita Simons, Lynsey Shaw and Shelley Nash.
+Girls@Play were a British five-piece girl group from London formed in 2000, consisting of Vicky Dowdall, Lisa-Jay White, Rita Simons, Lynsey Shaw and Shelley Nash.
 They were signed to GSM Records and produced by Stock & Aitken (Mike Stock and Matt Aitken).

-Each member of the band played a different character in their music videos.
+Each member of the group played a different character in their music videos.
 Dowdall played a cowgirl, White an executive, Simons a mechanic, Shaw a New York City traffic cop and Nash a pilot.
 This gimmick led to Girls@Play being described as the female version of the Village People.

 History

 The group released two singles: "Airhead" on 12 February 2001 and a cover version of "Respectable", originally by Mel and Kim, on 1 October 2001.
-"Airhead" reached number 18 in the UK Singles Chart on 18 February 2001, while "Respectable" reached number 29 on 7 October 2001.
+"Airhead" reached number 18 on the UK Singles Chart on 18 February 2001, while "Respectable" reached number 29 on 7 October 2001.
 They also supported Hear'Say and Steps on their arena tours in 2000 and 2001.

 The announcement of Girls@Play's disbanding was made on 18 November 2001.

 Possible reunion

-In January 2014, it was announced that the band's management were in talks to reform the band.
-They were also in discussion to reunite the band for the second series of The Big Reunion; however, the band have never materialised since.
-Rita Simons has hinted the band may reunite in the future.
-In March 2016, it was announced that the band were again in talks about reforming, but nothing came of it.
+In January 2014, it was announced that the group's management were in talks to reform the group.
+They were also in discussion to reunite the group for the second series of The Big Reunion; however, the group have never materialised since.
+Rita Simons hinted the group may reunite in the future.
+In March 2016, it was announced that the group were again in talks about reforming, but nothing came of it.

 In 2019, Girls@Play again came to the streaming service Spotify with previously unreleased material from their unreleased album, including "When Love Takes Over You", "Outta My Head", "Forget About Love", "Everything I Need", and "Brand New Car".